AmeliaBR/great-svg-retcon/SVGRetCon-slide-notes.md

 ## RetCon-ing the Web
 - Continuity even more important
 - You can't reboot the web
+- Different from other programming environments
+- Different from JS frameworks & libraries
 - **It's been tried (XML)**
 - **or like this (XML part 2)**
 - Standards makers have learned